Th3Flunky/Th3Flunky/README.md

 ***Origin:***
 mid 18th century (originally Scots): perhaps from flank in the sense ***‘a person who stands at one's flank’***.

+I'm just someone who has your back in short.

 <!---
 Th3Flunky/Th3Flunky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.